Add to collection

 Useful links

-Derek Lander, director of Flight Group, takes us through the recycling process in this Stuff article and video.
+Derek Lander, former director of Flight Group, takes us through the recycling process in this Stuff article and video.

 Watch the Flight Plastics’ recycling process in this Seven Sharp video clip.